Seasonal App

 The goal of the third and last Capstone project of DesignLab's UX Academy was to create an and end-to-end app.
-After doing some research on Google, I decided to design an app that shows users which fruits and vegetables are in season.
+After doing some research on Google, I decided to design an app that shows users in-season fruits and vegetables each month.

-Users would also be able to check out seasonal recipes featuring this food, as well as find grocery stores and markets nearby and to create a shopping list.
-The app's name would be "Seasonal".
+Users would also be able to check out seasonal recipes featuring this food, as well as find grocery stores and markets nearby and create a shopping list.
+The app's name is "Seasonal".

 Duration: 1 month.